Patricia-LF/textTVonline/README.md

-This is a project I made during after learning the basics of node.js
+This is a side project I made after learning the basics of node.js.
+We had a group project, but I wanted to test myself and make a project on my own aswell.